 Passiflora, the serenity herb

 Passiflora is another well-tolerated and effective medicinal herb that brings serenity and leads to healthy sleep.
 It originates from northern Mexico to southern Brazil and northern Argentina.
-Like valerian, passiflora alleviates anxiety and panic attack and related insomnia, indigestion and muscle tension.
+Like valerian, passiflora alleviates anxiety and panic attacks and related insomnia, indigestion and muscle tension.

 It was first medically studied 100 years ago when it was assumed to have analgesic properties and to prevent insomnia.
 The dormant effect in periods of stress and tension was first demonstrated in the 1920s.
 Its popularity is greater in Europe than in America and is most commonly applied in the UK.

 For medicinal preparations, different parts of the plant are used – flowers, leaves and root.
 When harvested and air-dried, it can be used as tea, tincture or liquid extract.
-European pharmacology recommends Passiflora preparations containing at least 0.8 per cent of flavonoids, ingredients with a calming effect.
+European pharmacology recommends Passiflora preparations containing at least 0.8 percent of flavonoids, ingredients with a calming effect.
 In herbal mixtures, it is often combined with Valeriana, lemongrass and other herbs of sedative properties.